Design Academy Eindhoven (DAE)FAQInformation

 • Workshop work

-• Active participation and experimentation of participants are favored
+• Active participation and experimentation of participants are encouraged

 • Collective and personalized monitoring of work, regular updates